tomislak/my-terraform-tests/README.md

 several httpd servers ( number is defined in variable.tf -> instance_count ),
 which serve simple python app.
 App prints its current host name and datetime and store this to postgreSQL database.
-Retrive last 10 rows from posrgreSQL and print ir on web page.
+Retrive last 10 rows from posrgreSQL and print them on web page.

-It use terraform to create VM's on AWS and ansible to configure services on them.\
+It use terraform to create VM's on AWS and ansible to configure services on them.

 Procedure for creating environment on AWS:\
 0. init terraform:\
-	my-terraform-tests$ terraform init\
+	my-terraform-tests$ terraform init

 1. run terraform to create VM's on AWS\
 	my-terraform-tests$ terraform apply\
 		( answer wth yes to create VM's )

 2. change to ansible directory:\
-	my-terraform-tests$ cd ansible\
+	my-terraform-tests$ cd ansible

 3. run playbook for db server:\
-	ansible$ ansible-playbook playbooks/dbServerSetup.yaml\
+	ansible$ ansible-playbook playbooks/dbServerSetup.yaml

 4. run playbook for app servers:\
-	ansible$ ansible-playbook playbooks/appServersSetup.yaml\
+	ansible$ ansible-playbook playbooks/appServersSetup.yaml

 5. run playbook for proxy server:\
-	ansible$ ansible-playbook playbooks/proxyServerSetup.yaml\
+	ansible$ ansible-playbook playbooks/proxyServerSetup.yaml

 6. change back to terraform dir to find proxy public ip address:\
 	ansible$ cd ..\